 The defining characteristics of English Arts and Crafts are a return general simplicity of design and hand decoration of items with images and symbols that have a meaning for the user.
 For Morris, these included medieval themes and there is indeed a link to the ethos of the medieval artisan guilds, but as his interests grew, so did the subject matter.
 Persian designs and themes, the influence of old Iceland tapestries on his designs, drawing on the beauty of the natural surroundings and his personal history growing up as a child riding his pony through Epping Forest, mythic and fairy tale themes -- all of these were drawn into the circle of Arts and Crafts subjects.

 The Aesthetic Movement in art emphasized aesthetics over social values.
-Also known as Decadence on the continent, in the decorative art, it was less a proper movement than a name given to the singular failure of English Arts and Crafts to create furnishings and decorative arts "for the people and by the people, and a source of pleasure to the maker and the user" (Morris).
+Also known as Decadence on the continent, in the decorative arts, it was less a proper movement than a name given to the singular failure of English Arts and Crafts to create furnishings and decorative arts "for the people and by the people, and a source of pleasure to the maker and the user" (Morris).
 But this was a failure of circumstance without intentionality.

 The rustic, medieval trestle tables and Jane's needlework were personal and human, just as Ruskin had enjoined.
 However, preparing such items for sale in this way was necessarily labor-intensive and therefore costly.
 Also Morris's income from investments had fallen off which may have contributed to the escalation of prices at Morris, Marshall, Faulkner and Co. ('The Firm') and its successor, Morris & Co.
 It was also about this time that Morris introduced "Trellis", the first wallpaper design, in 1864.

 The prices of later Morris & Co. products -- tapestries and tile offerings -- became especially prohibitive and, sadly, only the well-to-do could afford them.
 Wallpaper was an exception to this.
 Morris himself disliked wallpaper, preferring the rich texture of tapestries.
 To meet the popular demand, however, Morris & Co. offered somewhat more affordable wallpapers at more reasonable prices.